Zileyy/DCR-TaxExport/README.md

 # Python-Crypto-Tax
-This is a python script made using only default libraries for the sake of easy use and installation for people who are using crypto currencies and not familliar with python that much.
+This is a python script made using only default libraries for the sake of easy use and installation.

-Idea of the script is to open CSV file in format usually used by crypto wallets and clean it up so it's ready for taxing.
-Since the way of exporting of ticket data for POS is not that clean.
+Idea of the script is to open CSV file in format used by Decred and clean it up so it's ready for taxing.
+Since the way of exporting of ticket data is not that clean.

-This script is made for a client Praxis.
+This script is made for and with help of a client Praxis.